-Lee Anderson refuses to apologise for ‘f*** off to France’ remark to asylum-seekers
+Lee Anderson branded ‘pound shop Powell’ for ‘f*** off back to France’ remark

-Lee Anderson refuses to apologise for ‘f*** off back to France’ remark to asylum-seekers
+Lee Anderson branded ‘pound shop Powell’ – but won’t apologise for ‘f*** off back to France’ remark

-Lee Anderson insists to fellow GB News host Nigel Farage his ‘furious’ remark was not in bad taste
+Deputy Tory chair tells GB News host Nigel Farage his ‘furious’ remark was not in bad taste

-Conservative Party deputy chair Lee Anderson has refused to apologise for his claim that asylum-seekers who do not want to live on the government’s Bibby Stockholm barge “should f*** off back to France”.
+Lee Anderson was branded a “pound shop Enoch Powell” – but refused to apologise for comments telling asylum seekers who don’t wish to be housed in a barge to “f*** off back to France”.

-The Ashfield MP was accused of “stoking division and hate” with his comments to the Daily Express, made after the first 15 migrants boarded the barge in Dorset – described by the local Tory MP as a “quasi-prison” – and legal challenges saw 20 others granted a last-minute reprieve.
+The deputy Tory chairman was accused of stoking division and hate with his incendiary comments, made after the first 15 migrants boarded the Bibby Stockholm barge in Dorset while 20 others were granted a last-minute reprieve.

-Downing Street defended his remark, however, pointing to comments by justice secretary Alex Chalk who suggested on Tuesday morning that Mr Anderson’s anger was well placed” and echoed “the righteous indignation of the British people”.
+No 10 defended his remark, however, pointing to comments by justice secretary Alex Chalk who suggested on Tuesday morning that Mr Anderson’s anger was “well placed” and echoed “the righteous indignation of the British people”.

-But as he too doubled down on his four-letter remark, Mr Anderson struck a blow to No 10 as he said there was “no doubt about it” that Rishi Sunak’s government “have failed” in effectively “stopping the boats” – one of the PM’s five key pledges.
+But as he doubled down on his four-letter remark, Mr Anderson also appeared to criticise No 10, saying there was “no doubt about it” that Rishi Sunak’s government “have failed” in effectively “stopping the boats” – one of the PM’s five key pledges.

 Asked by fellow GB News host Nigel Farage whether he felt his remark was “perhaps bad taste”, Mr Anderson said: “No ... it’s borne out of frustration.
-It’s borne out of me being absolutely furious.
+It’s borne out of me being absolutely furious.”

-“It’s not just me being furious, it’s my constituents and millions of people up and down the country, and I guess including yourself.”

-“The nerve of it, Nigel,” he added.
+“The nerve of it, Nigel,” he said.
 “I’ve been to Calais, I’ve seen these migrants living in one-man tents, living in absolute squalor.
 Then they get here, we do our best, we bend over backwards to put them in decent accommodation, and all of a sudden they get a choice.”

-Describing “grafters” in the oil industry who live on barges who “never complain once”, he continued.
-“It makes me sick to the pit of my stomach when these lefty lawyers, the charities, the human rights campaigners, say it’s not good enough.
+Pointing to “grafters” in the oil industry who live on barges who “never complain once”, Mr Anderson continued: “It makes me sick to the pit of my stomach when these lefty lawyers, the charities, the human rights campaigners, say it’s not good enough.

 “Like I say: if it’s not good enough, then they should go back to France, in stronger words.”